Leave a Message

 Homes for sale in Roosevelt, NJ — current 08555 listings, median sale prices, the substantial 1.92 mi² historic Monmouth County borough originally established 1936 as Jersey Homesteads (renamed Roosevelt in 1945 after FDR) — substantial New Deal-era planned community NRHP-listed historic district, K-8 own Roosevelt Public School + 9-12 East Windsor Regional sending, substantial Ben Shahn mural anchor, substantial 1936 Bauhaus-influenced cooperative architecture, and substantial substantial preserved socialist-utopian community character.

-Roosevelt, NJ Real Estate — Homes for Sale in the Substantial New Deal Federal Subsistence Homestead Borough & Bauhaus Architectural Treasure
+Roosevelt, NJ Real Estate — Homes for Sale in a Historic Planned Community

 $458K